jrsawvel/jrsawvel.github.io/_posts/2017-04-05-open-web-vs-silos.md

 Here's a 2010 post at tantek.com, titled [What is the Open Web?](http://tantek.com/2010/281/b1/what-is-the-open-web).

 tantek started or helped to start the [Indieweb](https://indieweb.org) movement in 2010.
-In that 2010 post, he wrote about the ope web:
+In that 2010 post, he wrote about the open web:

 > And that's my rough working definiton of what is the open web.
 In summary: